fishingpvalues/dotfiles/config/nvim/lua/custom/tests/README.md

 This directory contains **Neovim-specific tests** for your configuration, using [plenary.nvim](https://github.com/nvim-lua/plenary.nvim).

 - These tests are for plugins, keymaps, and Neovim Lua config only.
-- They are run automatically as part of the full system test suite (see `../test/README.md` for act/system tests), but can also be run directly inside Neovim for development.
+- They are run automatically as part of the full system test suite (see the main [README.md](../../../../../README.md) for general test instructions), but can also be run directly inside Neovim for development.

 ## What is tested?